HP 9000 735 and 755

 Drives | 2 SCSI (735) 4 SCSI (755) |

-Expansion | 1 SGC, 1 EISA, 1 spec (735) 2 SGC, 4 EISA (755) |
+Expansion | 1 SGC, 1 EISA, +1 (735) 2 SGC, 4 EISA (755) |

-I/O | 10E (or FDDI on 735) 2 SCSI 2 serial parallel HIL audio |
+I/O | Ethernet or FDDI 2 SCSI 2 serial parallel HIL audio |

-The HP 9000 735 and 755 were powerful technical and graphical PA-RISC workstations from the early 1990s.
-They use 32-bit PA-RISC 1.1 PA-7100 or PA-7150 processors — the latter in the fast (and expensive) 735/125 and 755/125 versions with 125 MHz.
+HP 9000 735 and 755 were powerful technical and graphical PA-RISC workstations from the early 1990s.
+They use 32-bit HP PA-7100 or PA-7150 RISC processors — the latter reserved for the fast and expensive 735/125 and 755/125 versions with 125 MHz.

 that can be removed separately from the system.

-The 735 and 755 have similar cases and architecture as their predecessors HP 9000/730 and 750.
-They support a large set of I/O buses, expansion options and drives with updated design.
+735 and 755 have similar cases and architecture as their HP 9000/730 and 750 predecessors.
+They support a large set of I/O buses, expansion options and drives in an updated design.
+735 were widely used as FDDI node in Convex computing clusters, 735/125 workstations were rather fast Unix computers of the early 1990s and one of the fastest ever running NeXTSTEP.

 System architecture